aws-amplify/docs/docs/start/getting-started/fragments/flutter/setup.md

 👋 Welcome!
 In this tutorial, you will:

 - Download the getting started app
-- Add the Flutter SDK dependencies
+- Add the Flutter Library dependencies
 - Use Amplify CLI to setup your AWS backend resources

 ## Prerequisites